Misdemeanors

 Virginia Misdemeanors are typically tried in the General District Court, where you will be tried in front of a Judge.
 Certain offenses, such as family crimes, domestic violence, and crimes against children maybe tried in the Juvenile and Domestic Relations Court.

+In General District Court, you have the opportunity to negotiate with prosecutors and reach creative solutions that best protect your interests.
 In the event a resolution cannot be reached before trial, our experienced criminal defense attorneys will passionately and skillfully defend you in Court.

 Virginia Misdemeanor time is served at 50%.
 Meaning, if you get 1 year in jail of misdemeanor time, you will only actively serve 6 months.
 This is true for all misdemeanors except those that carry mandatory minimum time.
 For example, if you are convicted of a DUI with an elevated BAC of .15 or above and receive the 5-day mandatory minimum sentence, you will serve all 5 days.

-Common Virginia Misdemeanors and their punishment
+Common Virginia Misdemeanors and Maximum Punishment

-Crime | Punishment |
+Crime | Maximum Punishment |

 Assault & Battery | Up to 1 year in jail, up to $2,500.00 in fines |